getodk/docs/docs/form-question-types.rst

 Hidden questions
 ------------------

-Not all question types render as visible widgets in Collect.
+Not all question types render as visible widgets in Collect and Web Forms.
 Hidden fields collect and store values which are accessible as :ref:`variables <variables>` and available in :doc:`Central <central-intro>` and other data analysis tools.

+Because hidden questions are never shown to the data collector, leave the ``label`` and ``hint`` columns empty for these question types.

 .. _metadata: